411’s UFC 155: Dos Santos vs. Velasquez II Report 12.29.12

 OFFICIAL RESULT: Max Holloway by Split Decision (29-28, 28-29, 29-28).

 – Holloway is with Rogan and the crowd is not happy.
 Holloway said he proved strikers can win.
 Holloway said he’d love to fight Garcia again.
-I thought Garcia edged it out, but call it just desserts for those really bad split decisions he won before maybe?
+I thought Garcia edged it out, but is the call maybe just desserts for those really bad split decisions he won before?
 Oh well.

 Heavyweight Bout: Phil de Fries (245 lbs.
 9-1, 1NC) vs. Todd Duffee (249 lbs.
 7-2)